cemgirgin-dev/object-counter-ai-lab-project/README.md

 - Use the few-shot endpoints to fine-tune for your own object categories.
 - Browse `docs/legacy/` for historical reports and reference material.

-With this structure you have a clean, documented base that is ready for publication on your personal GitHub or further feature development.
-Remember to review large assets before committing to keep the repository lightweight.